williamgilpin/flowtrace_docs/flowtrace_imagej.md

 Now follow the prompt to choose a directory into which to save the output images.
 Click `OK` to run the tool.

-## Installing as a permanent macro
+## Permanent Installation

-If you find yourself using flowtrace on a regular basis, you may want to install it as a permanent macro in ImageJ or Fiji's plugins menu.
-The easiest way to do this is to manually drag the file into the folder `ImageJ/plugins` or `Fiji/Plugins` (located in the installation directory of Fiji or ImageJ---on OSX you may need to go to `Applications/Fiji`, right-click the icon, and select "Show package contents").
-Restart Fiji or ImageJ after adding the file to that folder.
+If you find yourself using flowtrace on a regular basis, you may want to install it as a permanent macro in Fiji or ImageJ's plugins menu.

+**In ImageJ:**
++ Manually drag `flowtrace.ijm` into the folder `ImageJ/macros` (located in the installation directory of ImageJ),
++ Restart ImageJ.

+**In Fiji on OSX:**
++ Go to `Applications/Fiji`, right-click the icon, and select "Show package contents").
++ Rename the file `flowtrace.ijm` to `flowtrace_.ijm` (it needs to have a name containing an underscore because of the way that Fiji checks for packages).
++ Place `flowtrace_.ijm` into `Applications/Fiji`
++ Open Fiji and go to Plugins > Install Plugin, and then select `flowtrace_.ijm` from the file list when prompted.
++ Restart Fiji.

+**In Fiji on Windows:**
++ Find your installation directory, it is likely somewhere like `Program Files (x86)/Fiji.app`
++ Rename the file `flowtrace.ijm` to `flowtrace_.ijm` (it needs to have a name containing an underscore because of the way that Fiji checks for packages).
++ Place `flowtrace_.ijm` into the installation directory.
++ Open Fiji and go to Plugins > Install Plugin, and then select `flowtrace_.ijm` from the file list when prompted.
++ Restart Fiji.

 ## Options